Chipinge District

-Chipinge District is a district in Manicaland Province of Zimbabwe.
+Chipinge District is a district in Manicaland Province of eastern Zimbabwe.
 The administrative headquarters is Chipinge.

 Geography

 Chipinge District is the southernmost district in Manicaland province.
 It is bounded on the north by Chimanimani District, on the west by Masvingo Province, and on the east by Mozambique.

 The Save River forms the western boundary of the District, and drains the western and southern portions of district.
 The northeastern portion of the district is drained by the Buzi River and its headwater tributaries.

 The southern end of the Eastern Highlands reach into the northern portion of the district.
 Mount Selinda (1,230 meters) lies near the Mozambican border.